timaris/Wirecloud_Components/README.md

 # Wirecloud_Components
-Widgets and Operators for Wirecloud created by user: timaris .
+Widgets, Operators and Mashups for Wirecloud created by user: timaris .
 They must be used in Fiware Platform.

 Each folder contains a seperate widget or operator to be used in Wirecloud.
 Once downloaded, you must zip the contents of each folder in a .wgt file in order to upload them in Wirecloud FiLab.